petk/php-build-system/docs/cmake/introduction.md

 ```

 The keywords `INTERFACE`, `PUBLIC`, and `PRIVATE` exhibit similarities to the
 visibility concept in object-oriented programming.
-When you use `PRIVATE`, it
+When using `PRIVATE`, it
 signifies that an item is exclusively accessible to the defined target and is
 not exposed to any depending targets.
 On the other hand, `PUBLIC` indicates that
 the item is accessible both to the defined target and any depending targets.